Arthritis Physiotherapy Treatment UK – Proven Pain Relief, Mobility Exercises & Expert Care

 When Should You See a Physiotherapist?

 Many people wait until pain is constant or mobility is clearly reduced.
 By then, muscles are weaker, joints are less stable, and movement patterns have adapted around pain.
-Physiotherapy can still help at this stage, but recovery is slower and flare-ups are more likely.
+Physiotherapy can still help at this stage, but recovery is slower, and flare-ups are more likely.

 “Physiotherapists providing personalised arthritis care in a clinic, including joint education, resistance band exercises, and supervised rehabilitation for older adults.”